docker/labs/nodejs/porting/6_deploy_on_swarm.md

 ## Creation of a key-value store

+Note: if you still have the key-value store from the previous chapter do not re-create it and go directly to the creation of the Swarm.

-Several steps are needed to run the key value store
+Several steps are needed to run the key-value store

 * Create dedicated Docker host with Machine) ```docker-machine create -d virtualbox consul```
 * Switch to context of the newly created machine ```eval "$(docker-machine env consul)"```